 Since I shampooed this morning, I’m hoping the Younghee Essential Rinse Scalp Toner will be the perfect way to get my locks back into manageable shape.
 Apple extract and apple cider vinegar are the first two ingredients (after water), followed by botanical oils to mask the smell and honey for a hydrating boost.

-If your hair’s dyed (like mine), an ACV rinse could be the avocado you never realized your toast needed.
+If your hair’s dyed (like mine), an apple cider vinegar rinse could be the avocado you never realized your toast needed.

 But after letting my hair air-dry, I’m shocked to see that my drowned locks have sprung back to life—literally: There’s major volume going on, and everything looks a whole lot softer.
 This is because the enzymes from the fermented apple close and smooth the hair cuticle.
-At least, that’s what Lucy Vincent, founder of the hair-care brand Sans[ceuticals] (which makes an ACV-accented pH-balancing product), tells me.
+At least, that’s what Lucy Vincent, founder of the hair-care brand Sans[ceuticals] (which makes an apple cider vinegar-accented pH-balancing product), tells me.
 “This is the protective layer that locks in vital lipids, proteins, and moisture.
 [Protecting it] restores condition and shine, and prevents color pigment loss,” she says.
-So if your hair’s dyed (like mine), an ACV rinse could be the avocado you never realized your toast needed.
+So if your hair’s dyed (like mine), an apple cider vinegar rinse could be the avocado you never realized your toast needed.

 The one downside: Running my fingers through my strands isn’t exactly an option after my shower.
-(Some people swear by ACV as a natural detangler, but it didn’t work its magic on my knotty mop.)
-I’d still say the toner lives up to its promise of being the perfect thing to “refresh and revive hair between washes,” though.
+(Some people swear by apple cider vinegar as a natural detangler, but it didn’t work its magic on my knotty mop.)
+I’d still say the toner lives up to its promise of being the perfect thing to “refresh and revive hair between washes,” though.5

 I decide to grant the Essential Rinse precious space on my shower’s (tiny) shelf—and then commit to taking off the training wheels and trying the real thing.

-Even after my success with the apple cider vinegar hair toner, I’m nervous to rinse my mane with one of the stinkiest things in the wellness world.
-But I plug my nose and mix half a cup of ACV into a cup of warm water as I start my shower.
+Even after the fairly fantastic results that came along with the apple cider vinegar hair toner, I’m nervous to rinse my mane with one of the stinkiest things in the wellness world.
+But I plug my nose and mix half a cup of apple cider vinegar into a cup of warm water as I start my shower.

 “Carefully transfer onto your hair, and try to avoid having the mixture run down your face—it’s a strong dilution, so it may burn a little,” is the advice Grigore gives.
 (Yes, I’m mildly terrified.)
 “Then massage it into your scalp, let it sit for five to ten minutes, and rinse.”

-I plug my nose and mix half a cup of ACV into a cup of warm water as I start my shower.
+I plug my nose and mix half a cup of apple cider vinegar into a cup of warm water as I start my shower.

 Which makes what comes next all the more surprising: My locks turn tamable (there’s even a healthy bounce and shine to them) as soon as they dry.
 The stench, however, doesn’t go away—on my way to work, I catch consistent whiffs and silently beg that it fades before I subject my poor coworkers to my funky new “perfume”.